maizzle/remix/README.md

 #### Privacy & Security

-- Any sensitive data, such as private content or links, will be replaced with dummy data.
+- Any sensitive data should be replaced with dummy data

-- Experiments will only be made on layouts that are either publicly accessible (web versions, [CodePen](https://codepen.io/maizzle), [RGE](https://reallygoodemails.com/) or [curated.email](https://curated.email/)), or that we have subscribed to and received ourselves.
+- Experiments should only be made on layouts that are either publicly accessible (web versions, [CodePen](https://codepen.io/maizzle), [RGE](https://reallygoodemails.com/) or [curated.email](https://curated.email/)), or that you have subscribed to and received

 - Images must be directly referenced from the online version of the original.
-When unavailable, they will be replaced with placeholders from an online service.
+When unavailable, they will be replaced with placeholders from an online service

 #### Built to resemble the original